Solvability of the Korteweg-de Vries equation under meromorphic initial conditions by quadrature: Proof of Theorem

 since $\alpha=ik$ and $\beta=-\bar{u}_1$.
 We easily see that $d_c\not\in\Nset_0$ when $k$ changes slightly even if $d_c\in\Nset_0$for some $k\in\Rset^\ast$ .
 This implies that case~(a) of Proposition~\ref{prop:K1} does not occur in an open interval of $k\in\Rset^\ast$ since $\S$ is finite so that the number of a finite sequence $c$ of the symbols $\pm$ with $d_c\in\Nset_0$ is finite.

 We next assume that case (b) of Proposition~\ref{prop:K1} occurs for an open interval of $k\in\Rset^\ast$.
-Following the recipe of Appendix~A3, we have $d_e\in\Nset_0$ in \eqref{eqn:de} and there exists a monic polynomial $P(x)$ of order $d_e$ satisfying \eqref{eqn:P}.
+Following the recipe of Appendix~B3, we have $d_e\in\Nset_0$ in \eqref{eqn:de} and there exists a monic polynomial $P(x)$ of order $d_e$ satisfying \eqref{eqn:P}.
 Since

 we easily see that $d_e\neq 0$.
 Let $d=d_e\ge 1$.
 Since Eq.~\eqref{eqn:P} holds, we see that

 are linearly dependent, on the interval of $k$, where the last equation is eliminated if $d=2$, and the last two equations are eliminated if $d=1$.
 Hence,